MiguelMarques2004/Wizardry-School-Admission-Prediction-ML-Classification-/README.md

 #  Wizardry-School-Admission-Prediction-ML-Classification

-Small machine learning project developed for the **Machine Learning I (NOVA IMS)** course.
+Machine learning project developed for the **Machine Learning I (NOVA IMS)** course.
-The goal was to build a **predictive model** capable of determining whether a student would be admitted to a *school of magic* based on their profile and background. :contentReference[oaicite:1]{index=1}
+The goal was to build a **predictive model** capable of determining whether a student would be admitted to a *school of magic* based on their profile and background.

 ## Overview
 - Binary **classification** problem (admitted vs. rejected)